 The Benefits of Selenium for Treating Cancer

-Selenium has been used in conventional medicine for many years.
-Its original purpose was to treat dandruff, but through further research, selenium has proven to be beneficial in blocking certain chemical reactions that cause free radicals in the body, especially when used with vitamins C and E. Free radicals cause cancer cells to develop by changing the DNA.
-The effectiveness of selenium on cancerous tumors has been researched by many scientific studies over the years.
+Selenium's original purpose was to treat dandruff.
+Still, through further research, selenium has proven to be beneficial in blocking specific chemical reactions that cause free radicals in the body, primarily when used with vitamins C and E. Free radicals cause cancer cells to develop by changing the DNA.
+Many scientific studies have researched the effectiveness of selenium on cancerous tumors over the years.

 The average adult requires at least 55 micrograms (mcg) per day to have minimal anti-cancer effects.
 Women who are pregnant should get 60 mcg a day, while a woman who is breastfeeding should get 70 mcg a day.
 These are minimum amounts.
 For optimum benefits, the body needs 200 mcg.